 According to Zumpano, the daily recommended amount of iron for adults ages 19-50 is:

-In general, women tend to need more iron to make up for what is lost during menstrual cycles.
-Women who are 51 and older should aim for 8 milligrams of iron daily.
+In general, you tend to need more iron to make up for what is lost during menstrual cycles.
+Those who are assigned female at birth and are 51 and older should aim for 8 milligrams of iron daily.

 For children, the recommended amount of iron can vary based on age.